 1. The CAR shall ensure that the successful completion of an RLF cleanup is properly documented.
-This must be done through a final report or letter from a Qualified Environmental Professional, or other documentation provided by a State or Tribe that shows cleanups are complete.
-This documentation needs to be included as part of the Administrative Record.
+This must be done through a final report or letter from a Qualified Environmental Professional, or other documentation provided by a State or Tribe that shows cleanups are complete (including No Further Action letters, institutional controls, etc.).
+This documentation must be included as part of the Administrative Record.